Urban Abroad

 Never Coffee in Downtown Portland – one of the popular coffee shops in the area

-Downtown: without a doubt downtown is one the best places to stay in Portland if you are visiting for the first time.
+Downtown: without a doubt, downtown is one the best places to stay in Portland if you are visiting for the first time.
 Expect live music venues/bars and the most prominent dining scene to suit all budgets.
 Experience weekend markets as well as free galleries and museums.
 With boutique hotels such as Woodlark, you can have a luxury stay here.

 Hawthorne: for those with a free spirit attitude, this district makes a great (and affordable) place to stay.
 Here you can find pubs, clubs and a thriving nightlife scene.
 During the day you can expect bookstores, vintage shops and a host of vegetarian restaurants + much more.

-Portland: Travel Safety Tips
+Portland: Travel safety tips

 If you are in trouble or you feel unsafe - reach out to authorized personnel, such as the police in order to be safe